monsoonmaelstrom/book2/book2.md

 “No, life is boring without you around, Hazel,” Gavin says morosely before Giorgi starts laughing, and Gavin breaks into a grin as well.

-Sitting together at the table with everyone, eating and talking, almost makes me feel normal for a second, which in turn makes me realize just how on edge I’ve been over the past couple of weeks.
-It’s hard to be happy when you’re walking on eggshells.
+Sitting together at the table with everyone, eating and talking, almost makes me feel normal for a second, which in turn makes me realize how on edge I’ve been over the past couple of weeks.
+It’s hard to be happy when you’re walking on eggshells and looking for threats in every shadow.

 ----